top of page

 My Story

-My fascination for clay began 30 years ago, when I discovered a seam of rich red clay in the grounds of Derby University.
-Seeing the clay in its natural state filled me with awe and a deep sense of connection, which has helped me through the toughest of times.
+My fascination for clay began 30 years ago, when I discovered a seam of red clay in the grounds of Derby University.
+Moulding the clay in my hands gave me a deep sense of connection which has helped me through recent loss and trauma.

 My wish now is to help others who are grieving.
-I've recently set-up a monthly Clay Cafe for the Bereaved.
+I've recently set-up a monthly Clay Cafe for the Bereaved at two locations.
 These gentle sessions offer people an opportunity to come together, share memories and express their feelings in clay.

-School really didn't suit me but studying clay and creativity on my own terms as an adult has been a true pleasure.
+Like many creative people school didn't suit my free spirited nature.
+However, studying clay and creativity on my own terms as an adult has been a true pleasure.

-In 2018 I was awarded a PhD in Arts Practice from Plymouth University.
+In 2018, after ten years researching the clays of Devon and Cornwall, I was awarded a PhD in Arts Practice from Plymouth University.
 I also have an MA in Contemporary Art from Oxford Brookes University and a BA in Applied Arts from Derby University.

 bottom of page